ilmanzo/karax_clock/README.md

 This example is an implementation of a [Karax](https://github.com/karaxnim/karax) component-based app.

-It's a simple "world clock".
+It's a simple *"world clock"*.
 You can create as many clocks you need, all running in different timezones.

-Component KClock is stateful, so you can manage many of them independently in the same page.
+Component **KClock** is stateful, so you can manage many of them independently in the same page.

 To build it from source, just run